-This is not the expatriate Florence of Henry James, Edith Wharton or William Dean Howells, rather it is that literary topos, tradition and city turned inside out, upside down, in this ground breaking novel where the sun and heavens are also part of the action, as is the underground.
+This is not the expatriate Florence of Henry James, Edith Wharton, William Dean Howells, or the first world versus the developing one; rather it is that literary topos, tradition and city turned inside out, upside down, in a novel where the sun and heavens are also part of the action, as is the underground.

 "Wallis Wilde-Menozzi's stunning novel digs deep to unearth the new Italian mosaic: the Americans and Florentines are still here, alongside the Etruscans, but so are the Nigerians, and the Eastern Europeans.
 Can Florence rise again to spark a new renaissance?
 Her intricately woven narratives, tough and elegant, illuminate the afterlife of the humanist dream as only the best fiction can."

 ---Askold Melnyczuk, The House of Flowers

 "Toscanelli's Ray is an epic tale set in Florence with its ancient glory, its new graffiti, its bourgeoise, expatriates and illegal immigrants.
 Through rich mosaic like fragments we glimpse the utter strangeness of our own lives in the twenty-first century.
 Voices from the global south, lives lived at the edge, in penury, without papers force a new reckoning of what Europe might be.
 Wallis Wilde-Menozzi's language is iridescent, her grasp of the complexity of human time so sure, her sense of intimacy unerring."